Our name is inspired by the simplest element in the universe:

 Michael supervised the brand launch of 365 by Whole Foods Market, a new chain of millennial-focused grocery stores, to an audience of media, foodies and grocery shoppers with a local and national omni-channel media strategy.
 His campaigns have been industry recognized for Adweek, Pulse and the National ADDY awards.

-He lives in Ballard and enjoys the outdoors, family pizza/movie night (with wine), reading history and traveling.
+He enjoys the outdoors, family pizza/movie night (with wine), reading history and traveling.

 Michael Van Schepen